xbeat/Machine-Learning/README.md

 Diagrams as Code is a powerful approach that allows developers to create cloud system architecture diagrams using Python code.
 This method eliminates the need for separate design tools and enables seamless integration of diagram creation into the development workflow.
 By leveraging Python's simplicity and flexibility, developers can quickly prototype and visualize complex cloud architectures.

+## Neural Networks and Deep Learning Concepts

+Neural Networks - The Foundation of Deep Learning

+Neural networks are the backbone of deep learning, inspired by the human brain's structure.
+They consist of interconnected nodes (neurons) organized in layers, processing and transmitting information.

 ## Confidence and Prediction Intervals with Python

 Understanding Confidence and Prediction Intervals